 Oh.. let’s not forget the squirrels.
 Well, Tenguyama is also home to a hilarious squirrel feeding area, where the very tame little creatures are happy to nibble seeds straight from your hand.

-Come and join us for one of our tours visiting the Niseko region and you may end up seeing the impressive Tengu mask display for yourself; we have options for everyone:
+Come and join us for one of our tours visiting the Niseko region and you may end up seeing the impressive Tengu mask display for yourself: